IzzyFG/Creative_Embed_Portfolio/project_2/index.md

     2. Open PlatformIO
     3. Select 'Pick a folder'
     4. Select `Creative_Embed_Portfolio/project_2/Quiz_Game`
+    5. Ensure the monitor_speed in `Quiz_Game/platformio.ini` is set to the correct speed of matching the serial monitor speed (in my case 115200)

 3. Upload code to TTGO T1
     1. Connect TTGO T1 to computer